abhilashpatra04/ChatBot-using-RAG/README.md

 4. **Ingest Knowledge**: Click "Add to Knowledge Base" to process and store documents
 5. **Start Chatting**: Ask questions about your documents or request summaries
 6. **Model Selection**: Choose between Gemini, Groq-OpenAI, or Groq-Qwen models
+7. **Web Search**:
+   - Keep toggle OFF to use your documents first; the app falls back to the web if needed
+   - Turn toggle ON to fetch answers strictly from the web (ignores ingested docs)

 ## 🔍 API Endpoints